-From generation to generation, the daughters of the same family will successively invent a new way of dressing, define the rules and make them evolve according to the times they have been through, always giving them the same special touch that makes the reputation of the House.
-An essential meeting point in Paris for two centuries and coming from all over the world, the most refined and famous women are constantly meeting in our salons.
+From generation to generation, the daughters of one same family successively invent a new way of dressing, define the rules and make them evolve according to the times, always adding that special touch which honours the reputation of the House.
+Ours salons, an essential and international gathering place in Paris for two centuries, are still welcoming the most refined and famous women of the world.

-Herminie Cadolle, after having taken part with Louise Michel in the revolutionary events of the Commune of Paris, emigrated with all her family in Argentina.
-She founded there the first "Cadolle house" and quickly made a fortune before returning to France to found another establishment, rue de la Chaussée d'Antin.
-It was during the World Fair of 1889 (the one for which the Eiffel Tower was built) that Herminie Cadolle exposed her new invention: she had just had a brilliant idea: for the comfort of the woman, she had cut in two the traditional female corset: she had invented the first bra for which she filed a patent and she called the "corselet-gorge".
-The extraordinary life of this revolutionary woman throughout the world is recounted in a book on the Saga Cadolle.
+Herminie Cadolle, after taking part with Louise Michel in the revolutionary events of the Paris’ Commune, emigrates with all her family in Argentina.
+There she founds the first "Cadolle house" and quickly makes a fortune before going back to France, in order to found another establishment in rue de la Chaussée d'Antin.
+During the World Fair of 1889, when the Eiffel Tower was built, Herminie Cadolle exposed her new creation: for the comfort of women, she had cut in two the traditional female corset.
+She had just invented the first bra in the world, that she called the "corselet-gorge", and she filed a patent for it.
+The extraordinary life of this revolutionary woman around the world is collected in a book about the Saga Cadolle.

 THE RUE CAMBON

-Marie Cadolle decided at that time to leave the premises of the street of the Chaussée d’Antin and the district of the Parisian department stores to settle street CAMBON; other fashion designers, who will become famous, will participate in this movement and create at this address a uveau Parisian pole of fashion and elegance Nowadays, the Cadolle house is still an institution.
+At that time, Marie Cadolle decided to leave the premises of the street of the Chaussée d’Antin and the district of the Parisian department stores in order to settle in the rue Cambon.
+Many other fashion designers, who will become extremely famous, participated to this movement, to the extent of creating a new Parisian pole of fashion and elegance in this street.
+Nowadays, the Cadolle house is still an institution in the Cambon street.

-Marguerite Cadolle is very friendly with a famous tennis player of the time: Suzanne Lenglen; they sign together several advertising campaigns for the line of Cadolle perfumes.
-Always innovative, the Maison Cadolle launches the first co-branding with a woman belonging to the world of sport.
+Marguerite Cadolle is a very close friend of a famous tennis player of the time: Suzanne Lenglen.
+Together they sign several advertising campaigns for Cadolle’s fragrance line.
+The Maison Cadolle, always innovative, launches the first co-branding with a woman belonging to the world of sport.

 THE BOYISH FORM, FOR COCO CHANEL

-Marguerite created that year the first flattening bra: the famous boyish form.
-Then, for the Duchess of Windsor and also for many other famous women of that time so tormented in Europe, she creates refined collections of lingerie: vertiginous necklines, molded dresses to the extreme ...: by her abundant creations she will create the first link between the craft of corsetry and Couture: the "Cadolle touch" was born.
+That year, Marguerite creates the first flattening bra ever: the famous boyish form.
+Then, she creates various refined collections of lingerie, for the Duchess of Windsor and for many other famous women of that time, so tormented in Europe: vertiginous necklines, extremely molded dresses...
+Thanks to her important amount of creations, she will establish the first link between the corsetry profession and the Couture: the "Cadolle touch" was born.

 THE CORSET FOR MARCEL ROCHAS